KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Experimental Setup

 \subsection{Evaluation Methodology}

+\cparagraph{Perspective.} We assess \SystemName under two settings. \textbf{(A)} We align the \emph{per-batch} memory consumption of each method to a consistent, low budget and compare their performance with varying conditions under this constraint. \textbf{(B)} We fix the \emph{total} memory budget and evaluate each method under its best-case configuration.
+Notably, for baselines at their optimal settings, per-batch memory consumption varies, which directly impacts the maximum achievable batch size for each.
+We evaluate setting A in Sec.~\ref{subsec:gen_quality}, \ref{sec:eval:throughput}, and \ref{subsec:impact_model_sizes}, and setting B in Sec.~\ref{subsec:best_case_eval}.

-\cparagraph{Parameter setup.} Since KV cache sizes vary across models, we set memory budgets as fixed fractions of the full cache.
-We use two settings: a relaxed budget ($1/13$) and a highly constrained budget ($1/35$).
+\cparagraph{Setting A.} In setting A, for all offloading methods, we constrain the \emph{per-batch} KV memory budget of all evaluated LMs to fixed fractions of their corresponding full cache.
+We employ two budgets: a relaxed budget ($1/13$ of the full cache) and a tight budget ($1/34$ of the full cache).
 The latter is denoted with the suffix “-t” (e.g., \DesignName-t).
-For Qwen3-8B with a 32K context, these correspond to about 350~MiB and 130~MiB per batch, respectively.
-Unless noted otherwise, we align all offloading baselines to these budgets: InfiniGen/InfiniGen* by adjusting the partial weight ratio~\cite{lee2024infinigen}, Loki by tuning key dimensionality, and ShadowKV by adjusting chunk size, outliers, and K-cache rank.
-For \SystemName, we set $S_{\max}=32$K, $b_{\max}=16$, $MG=400$, and maximum compression ratio $\sigma_{\max}=32$.
+Specifically, we reconfigure the baselines as follows: InfiniGen by adjusting the partial weight ratio~\cite{lee2024infinigen}, Loki by tuning key dimensionality, and ShadowKV by adjusting chunk size, outliers, and K-cache rank.
+For \DesignName, we set $S_{\max}=32$K, $b_{\max}=16$, $MG=400$, and maximum K-cache compression ratio $\sigma_{\max}=32$.

+\cparagraph{Setting B.} In setting B, we apply the same configuration for \DesignName as in setting A. And for all offloading baselines, we apply their optimal configurations.
+Specifically, for ShadowKV and LoKi, we directly adopt the configurations reported in their source publications.
+For InfiniGen, since no reference configurations are readily available, we experimentally set the partial weight ratio to 0.5, resulting in a conservative 4$\times$ KV cache memory reduction.
+Here, their per-batch memory consumption varies and is generally higher than that of \DesignName.
+To ensure a fair comparison, we instead fix the \emph{total} memory budget and evaluate each method at the \emph{maximum batch size} it can support within this budget.
+We evaluate under a relaxed total budget of 2000~MiB and a tight total budget of 800~MiB.

+\cparagraph{Example test memory configuration.} Tab.~\ref{tab:kv_cache_mem_compare} shows the tested memory budgets for LLaMA3-8B.
+For vLLM, it is an ideal baseline that uses all available device memory for KV cache (31~GiB) and is not affected by the evaluation settings.
+Qwen3-8B has a memory budget similar to that of LLaMA3-8B.